tariqelb/tariqelb/README.md

 🤵: Interesting.
 Can you tell us about your technical skills?

-Me: Check the link below , everything you need is there.
+👩‍💻: Check the links below , everything you need is there.
 Although, I will tell you about my soft skills: I am a problem solver, have strong critical thinking, I'm passionate, with long breathing.

 🤵: How can we reach you?